As much as we love all natural environments, we love being on the coast most of all. We share the best beaches in the

 Tourists in Malta flock to the Blue Lagoon, with good reason.
 The water is that perfect shade of turquoise.
 There is not a lot of sand, but the dramatic rocky cliffs and clear water makes up for it.
 Even in late October, we were able to jump in for a quick, refreshing swim.
 A day trip by boat is the perfect way to escape the over-crowded, over-developed beaches near Valletta.

 10. Great Exuma, The Bahamas

 I’ll be surprised if any beach, ever tops our stay on Great Exuma Island in The Bahamas.
 This is the beach I dream of when I long to escape winter.
 The island is relatively un-touristy, and the locals are laid back and friendly.
-The water is a similar temperature to my bathtub and snorkling past colourful fish is a great way to spend a morning.
+The water is a similar temperature to my bathtub and snorkelling past colourful fish is a great way to spend a morning.
 After a good swim, retreating to one of these lounge chairs with a good book and an umbrella drink is just about the best thing I can imagine.

 I hope you enjoyed our favourite beach photos.
 Have you been to any of these beaches?
 Do you know any great one we need to visit?
-Share your thoughts in the comments below.
+Email us and let us know!

 - Our 10 Favourite Beaches in Photos

 - Our 10 Favourite Ruins and Ancient Sites in Photos